umiddelb/z2d/pine64/README.md

 ## Step 0: Boot loader

 Thanks to @longsleep there is an [up-to-date u-boot bootloader](https://github.com/longsleep/u-boot-pine64/tree/pine64-hacks) available for PINE64.
 This version is able to load its configuration and image files from ordinary plain files instead of Android/Nand partitions. @longsleep also published a [minimal image](https://www.stdin.xyz/downloads/people/longsleep/pine64-images/simpleimage-pine64-latest.img.xz) containing the boot loader binaries and two partitions.
-The first partiton (vfat) contains the u-boot environment and the image of a 4.5 Linux kernel.
+The first partiton (vfat) contains the u-boot environment.
 The second partiton (ext4) is only a placeholder.
-The u-boot default configuration will load the kernel image from the first partition and passes the second partition as rootfs to the Linux kernel.
+The u-boot default configuration will load the kernel image from the second partition and passes the second partition as rootfs to the Linux kernel.

 The first step is to initialize the uSD card with this minimal image: